 2.7x

-Brecknock Primary School is a high-performing, inclusive community primary that punches well above its weight academically while maintaining a nurturing, values-led environment.
-For families seeking a state primary in Camden with strong results, a broad and ambitious curriculum, and a genuine commitment to developing well-rounded, socially conscious pupils, Brecknock is an excellent choice.
-The school's ranking in the top 11% nationally for primary performance, combined with its Good rating across all Ofsted categories, reflects consistent, effective leadership and teaching.
+Brecknock Primary School is an inclusive community primary that maintains a nurturing, values-led environment.
+For families seeking a state primary in Camden with a broad and ambitious curriculum and a genuine commitment to developing well-rounded, socially conscious pupils, Brecknock remains a distinctive choice.
+The school's current primary ranking is 10,755th for academic performance and 10,750th overall, while its Good rating across all Ofsted categories reflects consistent, effective leadership and teaching.

 The school's strengths lie in its balance of academic rigour and pastoral care.
 Attainment in reading is particularly impressive, with nearly all pupils reaching the expected standard and more than half achieving the higher score.
 The emphasis on resilience, care, respect, and active citizenship is not merely rhetorical—it is embedded in daily practice through the Values Bar Model and UNICEF Rights Respecting School framework.
 The rich extracurricular offer, from aerial theatre to Mandarin, and the school's commitment to ensuring all pupils can participate regardless of financial circumstances, speak to an ethos of genuine inclusion.